 Choose softwood that is labeled and of high quality from a craft store or trusted wood supplier.
 You cannot just pick random wood from the forest and start carving.
 Basswood butternut and white pine are ideal for beginners.

 They are softwoods that are easy to cut and carve.
 Basswood has a finer grain that guides you when carving, and the white pine has a fine grain.
-Mahogany has medium grains and is a bit harder.
-That means it is a bit difficult to carve but makes durable carvings.
+Mahogany has medium grains and is a bit harder, and that means it is a bit difficult to carve but makes durable carvings.

 It requires professional use.
 Cherry, maple, and oak are hardwoods that are hard to carve.
 Cherry and maple have fine grains, and they produce perfect finishing pieces.